 Our island-by-island list of the top sites we recommend visiting in Hawaii.
 We will provide you with additional info to help you with your own research

-This area is located 16.6 miles from our Hilo hotel and there are actually two waterfalls; Akaka Falls (442 feet high) and Kahuna Falls (100 feet).
+This area is located 16.6 miles north of our Hilo hotel and there are actually two waterfalls; Akaka Falls (442 feet high) and Kahuna Falls (100 feet).
 The walkway is paved for the entire route around the grounds (.4 mile) and there are roughly 200+ steps, so the trail is not wheelchair accessible.
 The parking lot is not large, and you should arrive here early in the day to avoid the tour buses that will start arriving after 10am.

 Image Credit: This image is the property of Just Traveling Thru, LLC